IlanB94/leetCode/README.md

+**# LeetCode Solutions**
+Welcome to my LeetCode solutions repository! 🚀

+This repository contains my solutions to various LeetCode problems, implemented in Java and other programming languages.
+The goal of this repository is to document my problem-solving journey, improve my algorithmic skills, and share efficient and clean solutions with the developer community.

+**## Features**
+**-Organized Solutions**: All solutions are grouped by problem type or topic for easy navigation.
+**-Readable Code**: Each solution is written with clarity and includes meaningful comments for better understanding.
+**-Continuous Learning**: Regular updates with new problems and challenges solved.
+**-Best Practices**: Solutions aim for optimal time and space complexity.

+**Topics Covered**
+*Array Manipulation
+*Dynamic Programming
+*Graph Algorithms
+*String Processing
+*Backtracking
+*Sorting and Searching
+*And more...

 # 1. [TwoSum](https://github.com/IlanB94/leetCode/blob/main/TwoSum.java).

 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
 O(n)